GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-05-android-testing-with-kotlin.md

 couple of dozen LOCs that are required to do so in Java.

 In those situations language like Kotlin really help you to step up your game.
-The expressivness and clean syntax, combined with nifty language idioms make it a huge improvement over the clumsiness that Java comes with.
+The expressiveness and clean syntax, combined with nifty language idioms make it a huge improvement over the clumsiness that Java comes with.
 But enough of the small talk, let us see how it all works out in practise with a hand on example.